Did you know that over 400 homes went solar in 2014 in Tompkins County, more than doubling the number of homes being powered by the sun?

 Can Solar PV meet 100% of my electricity needs?
 Absolutely, solar PV can definitely meet 100% of your electricity needs and this is the goal of most people.
 Typically systems are designed to meet 100% of your electrical usage on an annual basis.
 Smaller systems are also just fine and sometimes can make more sense because of space or budget constraints.

 What about solar hot water?
 Heating water with the sun's works well in our region and can be a good solution for your home's hot water needs.
 There are incentives available to reduce the cost of the system.
-Two local contractors with expertise in this field are ETM Solar Works, Halco and Solar is Hot.
+Some local contractors with expertise in this field are ETM Solar Works, Halco and Solar is Hot.

 Is my home right for solar?
 Solar works best facing south, southwest, and southeast.
 There should be minimal shading from trees, buildings, chimneys and other obstacles, or the cause of the shading should be able to be mitigated.
 Shading can be measured exactly by a contractor, and that is a standard part of the site assessment process.
 Another possible consideration for installing solar is the condition of your roof.
 Roofs should typically have at least 7-10 years of life remaining in order for a new solar system to be located there.
 If you have a roof that is older than that or in poor condition, your contractor can help you get an estimate for replacing all or just part of the roof to enable the installation of a solar system.